Java vs. JavaScript: What's the Difference?

 What is the difference between Java and JavaScript?

 When considering Java versus JavaScript, you’ll notice a few key differences.
 Java is a compiled language, meaning that you write code, then run it through a compiler and create bytecode.
-The bytecode is then run in a Java Virtual Machine (JVM), which is likely the software you have on your computer.
+Then you run bytecode in a Java Virtual Machine (JVM), which is likely the software you have on your computer.
 JavaScript is an interpreted language.
 It doesn’t get compiled but is interpreted as the script runs.
 It's commonly used to create interactive websites.
 You’re reading this right now on a page running JavaScript.

 What is Java?

 Java launched with a “Write once, run anywhere” promise.
-Since its launch, it quickly became very popular for creating client and server-side applications.
-It has a similar syntax to C and C++.
-Still, it is easier to understand and has fewer low-level features because that functionality is handled automatically by the compiler and JVM.
+Since then, it has quickly become very popular for creating client and server-side applications.
+It has a similar syntax to C and C++, but the two languages aren’t interchangeable.
+Despite similarities in syntax, many people consider Java easier to understand with fewer low-level features because that functionality is handled automatically by the compiler and JVM.

 Features of Java